- 500ml vegetable stock

 - 1 bay leaf

 - 150g dried dark speckled lentils

 - 250g cherries

 - 100g mixed salad leaves

 Prep: 20 mins | Cook: 20 mins

-1. Pour the veg stock into a large pan.
+2. Pour the vegetable stock into a large pan.
 Drop in the bay leaf and bring up to a bubble.
-Tip in the puy lentils and simmer for 20 mins till tender.
+Tip in the dried lentils and simmer for 20 mins till tender.
 Drain and set to one side.

-2. While the lentils are cooking, make the dressing.
-Pour the cider vinegar, 1 tbsp olive oil, honey and Dijon mustard in to a bowl and whisk till smooth.
+3. While the lentils cook, make the dressing.
+Pour the cider vinegar, honey and Dijon mustard into a large bowl and add 1 tbsp olive oil and a pinch of salt and pepper.
+Whisk till smooth.
 Peel and thinly slice the red onion.
 Peel and grate or crush the garlic.
-Pop the onion and garlic into the bowl with a pinch of salt and pepper.
-Mix and set to one side.
+Pop the onion and garlic into the bowl, mix and set to one side.

-5. Cut the halloumi in to 2cm cubes.
+5. Cut the halloumi in to 2cm-wide cubes.
 Set a large frying pan on a medium heat.
-Drizzle in ½ tbsp olive oil then add the halloumi cubes to the pan and fry for 2 mins, turning them over every now and then.
+Drizzle in ½ tbsp olive oil then add the halloumi to the pan.
+Fry for 2 mins, turning them over every now and then till golden.
 Lift out onto to a plate.

 6. Drain the lentils, if you haven't already.
 Add the warm lentils to the bowl with the dressing and mix gently.
 Toss through the herbs, cherries, golden halloumi and salad leaves, then serve straight away.